-Taken together with and additional \$11 billion in leveraged funding, the impacts of the state's investment of \$3 billion over the 5-year bond implementation period are summarized below:
+Taken together with and additional \$10.5 billion in leveraged funding, the impacts of the state's investment of \$3 billion over the 5-year bond implementation period are summarized below:

-- Nearly 52,000 new and rehabilitated housing units
+- Nearly 50,000 new and rehabilitated housing units

-- 147,000 jobs
+- 137,000 jobs

-- More than \$9 billion in labor income
+- More than \$8.5 billion in labor income

-- \$24.5 billion in economic activity
+- \$23.4 billion in economic activity

-- \$1.1 in additional local and state taxes & fee revenue
+- More than \$1 billion in additional local and state taxes & fee revenue

-The state's directly funded expenditures alone would result in a total economic impact of approximately \$4.8 billion, nearly 1.6 times the amount authorized by the bond and produce almost 31,000 jobs, \$1.8 billion in labor income in every region of the state.
+The state's directly funded expenditures alone would result in a total economic impact of more than \$5 billion, nearly 1.6 times the amount authorized by the bond and produce almost 30,000 jobs, \$1.9 billion in labor income in every region of the state.

 The financial returns to the state's economy produced by the Affordable Housing Bond go beyond simply direct program expenditures because the state's investment will be leveraged several-fold through Federal Low Income Housing Tax Credits, local funds, and private investment.
-Based on experience with Propositions 1C (2006) and 46 (2002), the state's direct \$3 billion investment is expected to be leveraged nearly fourfold to inject an additional \$11.1 billion into California's economy.
+Based on experience with Propositions 1C (2006) and 46 (2002), the state's direct \$3 billion investment is expected to be leveraged nearly fourfold to inject an additional \$10.5 billion into California's economy.ii building those structures.
+Almost 33,000 construction jobs at family-supporting prevailing wages with health care and retirement benefits will comprise nearly 60% of the direct employment impact.iii California's public works apprenticeship requirements will also create workforce development pathways for persons just establishing their construction careers.

-Design, development, and construction of the 52,000 housing units made possible as a result of the Affordable Housing Bond Act will create nearly 60,000 jobs across the state during the life of the grant program.
-More than 25,000 of those will be in construction occupations at family-supporting prevailing wages with health care and retirement benefits.
-California's public works apprenticeship requirements will also create workforce development pathways for persons just establishing their construction careers.
-Additionally, this investment will create another 87,000 jobs in supporting industries (such as suppliers) as well as throughout the
+Design, development, and construction of the 50,000 housing units made possible as a result of the Affordable Housing Bond Act will create nearly 56,000 jobs across the state during the life of the grant program, split between the professional and administrative occupations designing and developing the projects, and the blue collar construction occupations